mattyhempstead/pyfck/README.md

 This works because the string is passed through multiple formatting executions.
 The first will convert the `%c` to `h`, and the `%%` to `%`, giving the string `h%c`.
 The second will then replace with `%c` with `i`, giving `hi`.

-Unfortunately, by removing that additional character our encoding method grows expoentially with the number characters in the target string, but I suppose this is just the price we pay for saving a single byte.
+Unfortunately, by removing that additional character our encoding method grows exponentially with the number characters in the target string, but I suppose this is just the price we pay for saving a single byte.

 The string "hi fren!" now looks something like this and has over 250 characters.
 ``` python3